 DAY 3 – ISLAND HOPPING TO RELISH THE SENSORY FEAST

 It was time to explore the authentic and simple life of Hong Kong islets, where time has stood still and local culture has remained untouched from the claws of modernisation.
-We started our trip from the quaint little Peng Chau Island, which has a population of 5000 people and where cycle is the only mode of transport.
+We started our trip from the quaint little Peng Chau Island, which has a population of 5000 people and where a cycle is the only mode of transport.
 Finger Hill was the highest point on the island from where you could see the amazing panoramic view.
 Temples tucked away in alleys and Fisherman’s Rock were other attractions we explored.
 The strange thing was almost 70% of the people we saw on the island were senior citizens.
-In a city where everything runs at breakneck speed this was an island moving in slo-mo.
+In a city where everything runs at breakneck speed, this was an island moving in slo-mo.

 The ‘Venice of Hong Kong’ aka Tai O, the fishing village of Lantau Island was our next pitstop.
-Apparently this is the only remaining fishing village in Hong Kong.
+Apparently, this is the only remaining fishing village in Hong Kong.
 We took a 20 minutes boat tour (25 HKD), which I felt was a waste of money because neither we saw the interiors of the fishing village nor the Chinese/Pink Dolphins for which the tour was famous for.
 It’s better to walk around the village, observe the locals, relish the seafood snacks, and have a meal at stilt restaurants than waste money on it.

 HOW TO GET TO THERE

 - Take a ferry from Central Pier 6 to Peng Chau

 - From Peng Chau take a Ferry to Mui Wo, Lantau Island and then take a 50 minutes bus ride to the Tai O fishing village